Image Courtesy of Centers for Disease Control and Prevention (NIH), some rights reserved.

 For diagnosing uterine fibroid many investigation procedures are available nowadays.

-HYSTEROSCOPY – Hysteroscopy helps indirect visualization of the uterine cavity.
-It is useful for submucous fibroid uterus diagnosis.
+- HYSTEROSCOPY – Hysteroscopy helps indirect visualization of the uterine cavity.
+It is useful for the diagnosis of submucous fibroid uterus.

 TREATMENT OF FIBROID UTERUS